 The Columbus Regional Airport Authority is the Grantee of FTZ #138.
-It is comprised of six Magnet Sites, pre-designated land, with the main site encompassing industrial parks surrounding Rickenbacker International Airport.
+There is only one Magnet Site, pre-designated land, which is located at Rickenbacker International Airport and encompasses most of the surrounding industrial parks.
 In addition, FTZ #138 is able to provide FTZ designation to any site located within our 25-county service area in Central Ohio.

 FTZs are a tool that companies use to increase their global competitiveness and play an important role in providing a level playing field when investment and production decisions are made.
 They have been proven to be a successful trade program by consistently creating and retaining jobs and capital investment in the United States.

 FTZs provide users with the opportunity to lower costs and boost profits through the following three duty savings benefits: